Surayia-Rahman/black-box-ranking-audit/README.md

 > <img width="1800" height="1500" alt="shadow" src="https://github.com/user-attachments/assets/1f15783c-ddb9-4f5f-b921-4eb52403eee2" />

-> *Locate this plot immediately under this section.
-This visualization graphs the SHAP scatter plot where fulfillment latency shifts from a stable neutral state to a sharp vertical drop, exposing the precise localized breaking point in visibility.*
+> *This visualization graphs the SHAP scatter plot where fulfillment latency shifts from a stable neutral state to a sharp vertical drop, exposing the precise localized breaking point in visibility.*

 Between 0 and 48 hours, logistics delays maintain a stable, near-zero or positive contribution to visibility logs.
 The exact moment fulfillment latencies exceed the 48-hour threshold, the Shapley values experience a severe, discontinuous vertical drop down to deep negative territory (ranging from -0.1 to -0.4), capturing a non-linear drop-dead policy filter.